-We loved so many things about Hanoi from the crazy streets to the amazing food but here are the five things that have stuck in our memories.
+We loved so many things about Hanoi from the crazy streets to the fantastic food, but here are five of the top things to do in Hanoi that have stuck in our memories.

 1. Early morning walks around the Hoan Kiem Lake

-Try to walk around the lake at sunrise and sunset.
-The lake acts as the centre of relaxation for the city’s residents.
-It’s is an easy 1km walk with features like the beautiful red Huc Bridge and the turtle tower there is plenty to keep your camera busy.
+With features like the beautiful red Huc Bridge and the Turtle Tower, there is plenty to keep your camera busy.

-It comes to life at dawn as people head to the waterfront to exercise.
-Young and old, they run, practice Tai Chi, stretch, dance and more.
+The lake can look completely different depending on the time of day so try to walk around it at least twice, firstly at sunrise and then again at sunset.
+Our favourite time here was at dawn, the waterfront area really comes to life as people head to there to exercise.
+Young and old, they run, practice Tai Chi, stretch, dance and even play badminton.
 They do not seem to mind being watched by sleepy tourists and even encourage you to join in.

 In the evenings you see students studying, lovers sneaking private moments alone and families have picnics.